fritzing/fritzing-app/README.md

 * If you would like to help with the development, please take a look at the [developer instructions](https://github.com/fritzing/fritzing-app/wiki).
 This includes information about how to compile and run the Fritzing app in a few steps.

-## Folder Structure
+## Project Structure

-* **bins** - Part bins (.fzb, aka part libraries) are collections of parts, most importantly the "core" parts bin, and vendor-specific collections.

 * **help** - End-user documentation included with the app.
 This should really be moved back to the website.

 * **parts** - All the part definitions, including meta data (.fzp) and graphics (.svg), as well as some utility tools.
 They are kept in a separate repository at [https://github.com/fritzing/fritzing-parts](http://github.com/fritzing/fritzing-parts) and only linked from here.

 * **pri** - Submodule definitions for Qt

+* **config.tests** - Files needed by Qt to determine if the boost is installed.
+See README there.

 * **resources** - Binaries and definitions that are supposed to not be touched by users, such as fonts, images, special parts, etc.